 - If needed, you can swap the white wine for chicken broth.

 - I highly recommend grating your own parmesan.
-It's so much better than the pre-grated kind (tastes and melts better).
+It’s so much better than the pre-grated kind since it tastes fresh and melts really well!
 I use my Microplane to grate it.

 - I haven’t tested it, but this recipe should work with half-and-half if you want to sub it for the heavy cream.
 It may not end up as rich and creamy, though.

 Questions about this gnocchi with creamy sage butter sauce, or want to leave a review?
 Talk to me in the comments below!
 I’m also on Instagram, and you can tag me #saltandlavender with your creations.

 Creamy Sage Gnocchi